magic0whi/notebook/contents/cpp-notes/cpp-notes.md

    # # For GCC:
    $ g++ -v -c hello.cpp -o hello.o
    ```
-   Ld may looks messy, but you can significantly shorten that link line by removing some arguments.
-Here's the minimal set I came up after some experimentations:
+   `ld` may look messy, but you can significantly shorten that link line by removing some arguments.
+Here's the minimal set I came up after some experimentation:
    ```bash
    $ ld -I/lib64/ld-linux-x86-64.so.2 \
    -o hello \